How to make a will: your options

 Mistakes could invalidate your will, so although you may save money in the short term, your beneficiaries could end up involved in an expensive court case.

-Getting a solicitor to draw up your will
+2. Getting a solicitor to draw up your will

-Joint and mutual wills
+3. Joint and mutual wills

 Alternatively, you could opt for a single will that treats you and your partner as a single entity.
 A joint or mutual will provides financial security and emotional trust because it ensures there is no ambiguity regarding asset distribution.

-"If my husband dies it all goes to me, and vice versa.
+- "If my husband dies it all goes to me, and vice versa.
 Upon the next person's death, it will be split equally between the four children.
 To me the perceived equality is everything." whoknowswhatthefutureholds

-When to revise your will
+When do you need to revise your will?

-One swift glance at the MN Talk boards amply illustrates that life rarely goes according to plan, so ill health, divorce or remarriage mean you'll need to change your will (or make a will, if you haven't already done so).
+One swift glance at the MN talk boards amply illustrates that life rarely goes according to plan, so ill health, divorce or remarriage mean you'll need to change your will (or make a will, if you haven't already done so).

 A revision is obviously also necessary following the birth of each child or the addition of stepchildren to your family.

-And last but not least, make sure your will is stored somewhere safe and that your executors know how to get hold of it in the event of your death.
+Last but not least, make sure your will is stored somewhere safe and that your executors know how to get hold of it in the event of your death.
 It's not much use if you've hidden it 'somewhere safe' and no-one can find it.